-English Curriculum - Intent
+English Curriculum Introduction

 The foundation which underlies our children’s experiences at Carclaze, and future success in life, is the development of their English language skills.
 At Carclaze we have an English curriculum which centres upon exposure to high quality texts, builds a love of reading and provides the early experiences needed to enable every child to become a confident reader and writer.
 We aim for our pupils to develop confidence in speaking and listening, and a love of language, which they then transfer confidently into their reading and writing.